eliotheinrich/spool/README.md

 Since the processes are managed using MPI, they can in principle be distributed amongst multiple machines, meaning this filesystem is distributed; the filesystem visible to the user is a virtualized view over many blocks not necessarily stored locally.

-To build, just use `make`.
+To build, just use `make main`.
 You will need to install FUSE and MPI.
-Run with `mpirun -np 5 ./main ./hello`
+Run with `mpirun -np 5 ./main ./hello`.
+You can also run the unit tests with `make tests`, and then execute them with `mpirun -np 5 ./tests`.